Sarvagy-Jain/Sampling-of-Imbalanced-DataSet/README.md

 Accuracy is better with Sampling Techniques with specific Models.

 1. Support Vector Machine with NearMiss
-2. Randon Forest Classifier with Random Over Sampling and Tomlinks
+2. Randon Forest Classifier with Random Over Sampling and TomLinks
-3. KNeighborsClassifier with Random Under Sampling and Near Miss
+3. KNeighborsClassifier with Random Under Sampling and NearMiss
-4. Gaussian with Near Miss
+4. Gaussian with NearMiss